 Companies with a large workforce use specially designed software to schedule; it saves time by efficiently incorporating the large amount of information required to process the many varied factors that constantly need to be considered.

-numbers and Costing are very important:
+employee numbers and Costing are very important:

-While sufficient must be to maintain a standard of service that protects the reputation of the business, it must be remembered that wages make up a large component of the cost of running most companies.
+While sufficient employees must be scheduled to maintain a standard of service that protects the reputation of the business, it must be remembered that wages make up a large component of the cost of running most companies.

 A good example of this is the hospitality trade where a split of 30% for wages, 30% costs of goods sold, 30% for other overheads such as rent and power, and a 10% profit margin, have been the general guideline used and understood.
 However, over the years wages and the price of food and rent have risen and unfortunately it is often the profit margin that suffers as restaurateurs are reluctant to raise the price of their meals above those of their competitors.
 They also have to absorb the changing market that now has embraces ‘fast food’.